-Are you a woman skier looking to get into the sport?
-There’s never been a better time.
-More and more women’s skis are entering the market that make it both easy and fun for beginner skiers trying to hone their skills in a new sport.
+Are you a woman looking to get into skiing?
+Well, you're in luck because there’s never been a better time.
+More and more women’s skis are entering the market that make it both easy and fun for beginner skiers to hone their skills on the slopes.
 Many beginners think that they don’t yet possess the ability level that warrants the purchase of their own pair of skis.
 But, if you’re serious about wanting to improve not only your ski technique, but also your level of skiing, you’ll definitely want to invest in your own equipment.

 At Jans we test over 140 pairs of skis a year to determine the best options based on ability level, terrain, and skiing style.
 Here are a few of our favorite beginner skis for women: